The 20 Best Tethered Cord Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

 I specialize in complex spinal and trauma surgery with a focus on pathology of the craniocervical junction, congenital spinal anomalies in adults, and cervical spinal deformities.
 I offer the highest quality of surgical care to improve or prevent the worsening of physical function.
 Whenever possible, I work with my patients to explore the non-surgical management of spinal conditions.
 Dr. Bhowmick is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Kyphosis, Fractured Spine, Scoliosis, Laminectomy, and Gastrostomy.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Kyphosis, Fractured Spine, Scoliosis, Osteotomy, and Laminectomy.
+Dr. Bhowmick is board certified in American Board Of Neurological Surgery, Neurological Surgery.

 Experienced in Tethered Cord Syndrome